 1950s Spearhead Wall Lamps

-Materials: Brass.
-Maroon/burgundy painted iron wall plate.
+Materials: Maroon/burgundy painted iron wall plate.
 Gold or brass painted iron wall mount.
-Translucent red acrylic arrows, crystal glass lamp shades, White Bakelite sockets.
+Brass curved rods and parts.
+Translucent red acrylic arrows.
+Embossed clear glass lamp shades.
+White Bakelite sockets.

 Height: 30 cm / 11.81”

 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.